 During the opening decades of the nineteenth century, as descendants of the English settlers joined the westward migration, immigrants from Ireland arrived in increasing numbers, providing much of the labor force for the burgeoning industrial revolution.
 Among them was Michael Mullaney, a self-taught folk sculptor who emigrated from Ireland, worked in the West Stockbridge marble quarries, then set up shop in Pittsfield, where he offered: “Sculptural marble . . . of every kind to suit the fancy of the most refined.”
 At St. Joseph cemetery in Pittsfield, we will see many examples of his work.

 Those who choose to go on the Metro-Springfield Tour on Friday will visit other cemeteries established by other nineteenth-century immigrants.
-In West Springfield, we will visit St. Thomas Cemetery and Beth El Cemetery, located side by side on Kings Highway.
+In West Springfield, we will visit Beth El Cemetery.
 At Beth El, Joshua Segal will offer his expert commentary.
 Next, we will visit Forestdale Cemetery in Holyoke, an industrial city built during the second half of the nineteenth century.
 At Forestdale, Holyoke’s garden cemetery, Penni Martorell, director of the Wistariahurst Museum, will join us and share her knowledge of the cemetery and those buried there.
-At Forestdale, elaborate monuments and mausoleums preserve the memory of Holyoke’s elite – most of the people who built the city and worked in the mills are buried elsewhere, in Roman Catholic cemeteries established by Irish, French and Polish immigrants during the nineteenth and early twentieth centuries.
-To conclude the Metro-Springfield tour, we plan to visit St. Stanislaus Cemetery in Chicopee.
-Some of the other cemeteries established by Irish, French Canadian, Polish and Jewish immigrants will be included on the list of self-guided tour destinations.
+At Forestdale, elaborate monuments and mausoleums preserve the memory of Holyoke’s elite – most of the people who built the city and worked in the mills are buried elsewhere, in cemeteries established by Irish, French Canadian and Polish immigrants during the nineteenth and early twentieth centuries.
+To conclude the Metro-Springfield tour, we plan to visit one or more Roman Catholic cemeteries in the Springfield area.
+Other cemeteries established by Irish, French Canadian, Polish and Jewish immigrants will be included on the list of self-guided tour destinations.

 On Friday, conferees may also choose to visit cemeteries in the uplands west of the Connecticut Valley.
 On the Berkshire Hills Tour, we will first visit Blandford (inc. 1741), one of four Scotch Irish settlements in western Massachusetts.
 We will then visit one or two small cemeteries in Chester, then proceed westward to cemeteries in Becket and Lee.
 On this tour, we will see stones by Connecticut Valley sandstone carvers, schist and marble stones by Elijah Sikes, and marble stones by the Sturges family.
 As we travel, east to west, and through time, from the late 1700s, into the nineteenth century, we will witness the transition, from sandstone to schist to marble markers and monuments.